TamaGON Mold insulation system

 Ministry of Economy, Trade and Industry, Small and Medium Enterprise Agency: 2024 White Paper on Small and Medium Enterprises (Part 1, Chapter 4, Section 5)

-The necessity of balancing environmental friendliness and cost reduction
+The imperative of balance: environmental responsibility and cost reduction

 Ministry of Economy, Trade and Industry, Agency for Natural Resources and Energy: Japan's Energy 2024 Edition "10 Questions to Know the Current State of Energy" 3.
 Economic Efficiency